luop90/arena-respawn/README.md

 *Arena: Respawn* is also designed to function on King of the Hill maps, but additional Stripper configuration is required to do so.

 If you would like to run a King of the Hill map, copy or symlink [koth.cfg](addons/stripper/maps/koth.cfg) to a filename corresponding with the map you wish to use.
-For example, on a \*nix system, `ln -s koth_king.cfg koth.cfg` would create a symlink at `koth_king.cfg`, loading the special KOTH Stripper rules the next time `koth_king` is played.
+For example, on a \*nix system, `ln -s koth.cfg koth_king.cfg` would create a symlink at `koth_king.cfg`, loading the special KOTH Stripper rules the next time `koth_king` is played.

 Aside from this slightly manual configuration, everything else about the KOTH conversion is handled inside the plugin, including a full conversion of each spawn area to an Arena-style spawn.